frewsxcv/earcutr/README.md

 ear.

-As you can imagine, if 14,000 of your points in your polygon are outside this box, and only 1000 are in the box, thats quite a bit less math and calculation to be done than if you had to iterate through 15,000 points.
+As you can imagine, if 14,000 of your points in your polygon are outside this box, and only 1000 are in the box, that's quite a bit less math and calculation to be done than if you had to iterate through 15,000 points.

 #### Additional massaging